Jinntec/fore-docs/content/elements/ui/control/_index.md

 Sometimes values can and should be empty initially.
 With `selection="open"` on the select element it will create such en empty option.

+### using on-demand controls

+Control may have a boolean `on-demand` attribute which hides them from view unless they have a value.
+This allows to create less cluttered  pages in cases where many optional fields exist.

+Hiding a control is just one side of the medal - with `<fx-control-menu>` on-demand control can be made visible by the user.
+See on-demand example

 ## using Fore as control
 By setting a `url` attribute you can use another [ForeBody](https://jinntec.github.io/fore-docs/glossary/#forebody) as the widget of given control.
 The `url` is resolved and will fetch the first `fx-fore` element it finds within that page and embeds it as widget of the control.
 You can pass in an `fx-instance`